Below we have put together a list of all our favorite travel resources, starting with the websites we use to plan and book our flights and hotels.

 Cloudways – Once your blog traffic grows you may want to move your hosting to a dedicated WordPress host for maximum speed.
 We are currently hosting with Cloudways and feel they offer unbelievable value for money.
 Their system does require a little bit of technical know-how to get everything up and running, but it is pretty straight forward and well explained on their website.

-Divi Theme – We use the Divi theme from ElegantThemes.com on our website and we love it!
-The best part of Divi is its Pagebuilder that lets you design your websites pages using a simple drag and drop system.
-If you don’t know any CSS and HTML coding, but still want to be able to design a unique look for your website, Divi is a great theme too use.
+Divi Theme – We used the Divi theme from ElegantThemes.com on our website from we started in 2014 until 2021.
+And we loved it!
+The best part of Divi is its Pagebuilder that lets you design the pages of your website using a simple drag and drop system.
+If you don’t know any CSS and HTML coding, but still want to be able to design a unique look for your website, Divi is a great theme to use.
 You can read more about our website and what powers it here.

-Grammarly – English is not our fist language so we use Grammarly to help us to avoid making too many spelling mistakes.
+Grammarly – English is not our first language so we use Grammarly to help us to avoid making too many spelling mistakes.
 Grammarly has both a free and a premium version.
-We started with the free version but recently switched to the premium version which has more advanced syntax correction.
+We started with the free version but later switched to the premium version which has more advanced syntax correction.

 Wondering what camera gear we have in our travel bag, and what we recommend?
 You can read all about it here.